ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/opencr_setup.md

 # [[OpenCR] Setup](#opencr-setup)

+**WARNING** : This instruction **does not use ROS** to operate OpenManipulator-X.
+The way OpenManipulator-X is controlled by OpenCR (embedded system) and ROS is completely different.
+When operating with ROS, the PC becomes a main controller.
+On the other hands, when operating with OpenCR, the OpenCR becomes a main controller.
+{: .notice--danger}

-OpenManipulator is compatible with **OpenCR**.
+OpenManipulator-X is compatible with **OpenCR**.
 We offer API to easily control manipulator.
 This API supports Dynamixel, Dynamixel X including protocol 1.0 and 2.0.
 Furthermore, this code can be used for Friends of OpenManipulator.
 User can make thier code in **Arduino IDE** and simulate or control using **Processing** GUI.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fT1Wv6qHknI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**NOTE**: OpenManipulator controller with OpenCR does not use ROS The way OpenManipulator is controlled by OpenCR (embedded system) and ROS is completely different.
-In the method using ROS, the controller runs in PC, but in OpenCR control, the controller runs in OpenCR without ROS.
-{: .notice--info}

 ## [Connection](#connection)